certeu/morio/docs/docs/guides/contributors/docs/readme.md

 ### RepoFile

-The `RepoFile` custom component allows you to create a link for a file in the _monorepo_.
-The link will point to the same file on GitHub, specifically in the default `develop` branch..
+The `RepoFile` custom component allows you to create a link to a file in the _monorepo_.
+The link will point to the same file on GitHub, specifically in the default `develop` branch.

 <Tabs>
   <TabItem value="mdx" label="MDX" default>